The United States Supreme Court: Landmark Decisions And The Justices Who Made Them

 Roe v.
 Wade (1973) and Planned Parenthood of Southeastern PA v.
 Casey (1992) – Determined whether aspects of abortion laws violated an individual’s right to privacy.

-Bowers v.
-Hardwick (1986) and Obergefel v.
+Lawrence v.
+Texas (2003), United States v.
+Windsor (2013) and Obergefell v.
 Hodges (2015) – These cases argued civil rights for homosexuals and whether or not laws infringing on these rights violated the Constitution.

 Justice Antonin SCALIA (1936-2016) – Served 30 years on the Supreme Court.